ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 * Read about the logic and rationale behind RavenDB's client certificates in [The RavenDB Security Authorization Approach](../../../server/security/authentication/certificate-management#the-ravendb-security-authorization-approach) to ensure that you configure them appropriately.

+* See the API article for integrating a client certificate into an application via the [document store](../../../client-api/creating-document-store).

 In this page: